python-devoloper-srikanth/TranslationProject/README.md

 2. Set up environment (Pycharm or VS code or python idle)

-    Load the project folder (back-engineering-challenge)
+    Load the project folder (TranslationProject)
     Create a virtual environment
     Install packages which are there in requirements.txt